-WA State is one of the most progressive states and has made remarkable progress in many ways.
+WA State is one of the most progressive states as far as massage therapy goes and has made remarkable progress in many ways.
 Massage Therapy has been covered by health insurance since the about 2000 and will pay for medically necessary massage – for conditions like back/neck pain that have a Loss of Function too.
 They do have very specific requirements for coverage.
 Because of this early adaptation of being covered by health insurance, the focus of many massage schools is clinical massage or working with the various medical conditions.
 Relaxation/Wellness massage is also found to be prevalant in WA State.

-Professionally Licensed Massage Therapists will be found on the Board of Massage Database.
+You can verify a Professionally Licensed Massage Therapists will on the Board of Massage Database.

 WA State Licensed massage therapists have passed the required background checks to help ensure the massage therapist does not have a criminal past.
 RCW 18.130.064